carlosSpa/PSTD_ABL/README.md

  FOLDERS: damped, sponge, euler  (D,S,E)

- COMMENTS: Each folder contains a code in c++ that is composed by a main code and some libraries:
+ COMMENTS:  a unique code in c  is composed by a main code and some libraries.
+The results are recorded at each corresponding folder:

  MAIN CODE: main.c